 4.2.
 Process, Notice Period, Transitional Period, and Extension Mechanics.

 (a) Initiation and Notice.
 Customer may initiate a Switching process by providing Digimarc written notice.
-The maximum notice period for Switching will not exceed two months.
+The maximum notice period for Switching shall not exceed two months.

 (b) Transitional Period Commencement and Duration.
-The maximum transitional period will be initiated after the maximum notice period.
-The maximum transitional period will be 30 calendar days, unless an extension is implemented in accordance with this Addendum.
+The maximum transitional period shall be initiated after the maximum notice period.
+The maximum transitional period shall be 30 calendar days, unless an extension is implemented in accordance with this Section 4.2(c) or Section 4.2(d).

 (e) Termination and Cessation of Services.
-Where applicable, the Agreement will be considered terminated and Customer will be notified accordingly on the successful completion of the Switching process.
-Where Customer does not wish to Switch but instead wishes to erase its Exportable Data and Digital Assets on service termination, termination will occur at the end of the maximum notice period.
-Nothing in this Addendum requires that a Switching process result in termination of the Agreement except as described in this section.
+Where applicable, the Agreement will be considered terminated and Customer will be notified accordingly upon the successful completion of the Switching process.
+Where Customer does not wish to Switch but instead wishes to erase its Exportable Data and Digital Assets upon service termination, termination shall occur at the end of the maximum notice period.
+Nothing in this Addendum requires that a Switching process result in termination of the Agreement except as described in this Section 4.2(e).

 4.3.
 Digimarc Obligations; Scope of Portable Items; Trade Secret Protection.